 Checkout methods for Facebook and Instagram by Meta

 If you have Facebook and Instagram by Meta installed in your store, then you can choose to have customers check out on your Shopify store or directly on Facebook and Instagram using Checkout on Instagram.
-To learn if you are eligible for Checkout on Facebook and Instagram, refer to the Requirements for selling with Checkout on Instagram.
+To learn if you are eligible for Checkout on Facebook and Instagram, then refer to the Requirements for selling with Checkout on Instagram.

 Switching between checkout methods affects how customers check out on Facebook and Instagram.
 Each checkout method has unique features which are outlined on this page to help you decide which checkout method is best for your store.